Tampa Bay Lightning: Stanley Cup contention (2013–2018)

-The Lightning narrowly missed the playoffs in the 2016–17 season.
-Finishing with 94 points, they were beaten to the second wildcard by the Toronto Maple Leafs, with 95 points.
-The 2016–17 season for the Lightning was a host of injuries, mainly their captain, Steven Stamkos.
-Stamkos went down in the 17th game, against the Detroit Red Wings on November 15, 2016.
-It was revealed he suffered from a torn left meniscus, which put him out for the rest of the season.
+In the 2016 offseason, Drouin rescinded his trade request and the team re-signed Stamkos to an eight-year deal.
+The Lightning narrowly missed the playoffs in the 2016–17 season, missing by just one point.
+The 2016–17 season for the Lightning was a host of injuries, mainly to their captain, Steven Stamkos who suffered a torn left meniscus.
 Ryan Callahan would also play in only 18 games due to multiple surgeries to his back and hip.
 Towards the end of the season, they traded goaltender Ben Bishop to the Los Angeles Kings, center Brian Boyle to the Toronto Maple Leafs, and forward Valtteri Filppula to the Philadelphia Flyers.
-However, there were positive signs as winger Nikita Kucherov emerged with 40 goals for the first time in his career and the Lightning also showcased their young talent with rookie Brayden Point and promising AHL call-ups Yanni Gourde and Jake Dotchin.
-The Lightning bounced back with this talent in the last third of the season, but it was not enough as they missed the 2017 playoffs by one point.